St0rmBr3w/foundry-oft-composer/README.md

 ## Deploy

-Deploy your OFT to multiple chains:
+Deploy your OFT to multiple chains using the deployment script:

 ```bash
 forge script script/DeployMyOFT.s.sol:DeployMyOFT \